 DNA testing: a resource for your mental health treatment

 While the importance of access to mental health resources may not be a new sentiment, it is certainly an important one.
 Treatment needs to be made readily available for patients.
 For the millions who suffer from mental health, there are many resources available.
-Pharmacogenetic testing is one option you may consider with your clinician.
-Pharmacogenetic tests, like the one offered by Genomind, assists clinicians in optimizing treatment decisions for patients with a mental health condition, including major depression, anxiety disorder, OCD, ADHD, bipolar disorder, PTSD, schizophrenia and others.
+Pharmacogenetics is one option you may consider with your clinician.
+Pharmacogenetic testing, like the one offered by Genomind, assists clinicians in optimizing treatment decisions for patients with a mental health condition, including major depression, anxiety disorder, OCD, ADHD, bipolar disorder, PTSD, schizophrenia and others.
 Ask your clinician if this type of genetic testing could be right for your treatment.